Sony A7 vs Pentax KP

-The Sony Alpha A7 and the Pentax KP are two enthusiast cameras that were announced, respectively, in October 2013 and January 2017.
+The Sony Alpha A7 and the Pentax KP are two enthusiast cameras that were officially introduced, respectively, in October 2013 and January 2017.
 The A7 is a mirrorless interchangeable lens camera, while the KP is a DSLR.
 The cameras are based on a full frame (A7) and an APS-C (KP) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 vs Pentax KP

 The physical size and weight of the Sony A7 and the Pentax KP are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax KP is notably larger (12 percent) than the Sony A7.
 Moreover, the KP is substantially heavier (48 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.